OpenAPITools/openapi-generator/docs/usage.md

         -s, --skip-overwrite
             specifies if the existing files should be overwritten during the generation.

+        --server-variables <server variables>
+            sets server variables for spec documents which support variable templating of servers.

         --skip-validate-spec
             Skips the default behavior of validating an input specification.